Blog Customer FeedbackWhat Is a Bug Report & How to Write a Good One? (+ Best Tools)

 • GetApp - 4.8/5

-UserSnap is an enterprise product feedback tool with a large learning curve.
-Some of the core features include bug reporting, video feedback, two-way integrations & customer surveys.
+Usersnap is an enterprise product feedback tool with a steeper learning curve.
+Core features include bug reporting, video feedback, two-way integrations, and customer surveys.

-It has lots of widgets for all types of feedback.
-Examples include NPS scores, feature announcements & feature satisfaction surveys.
+It ships a wide range of widgets covering all types of feedback, including NPS scores, feature announcements, and feature satisfaction surveys.

 • Feedback boards and bug reporting